 - Take responsibility for looking after a building

 - Become a part of our community

-- Use support from Avalon when leaving Guardianship if you plan to rent privately or buy a property
+- Take advantage of the support on offer from Avalon Guardians when leaving Guardianship if you plan to rent privately or buy a property

 Avalon Guardians work closely with the NHS Trust and trade unions to advertise our spaces to Key Workers.

-Key Workers are the most valuable and at times underpaid professionals in our communities.
-As such, we prioritise our spaces for key workers to ensure they are given the opportunity to live in a space at below market rate.
+Key Workers are the most valuable and at times undervalued professionals in our communities.
+As such, we prioritise our spaces for key workers to ensure they are given the opportunity to live in a space at affordable rates.

 We offer housing advice to key workers to help with their housing choices when they decide to move away from guardianship.
 We advise on getting on the housing ladder by connecting our guardians with free impartial brokers and have a specialist team who can advise on affordable and intermediate housing options.

 Our head property guardians go above and beyond to protect the properties they live in.
 If a guardian shows an ability to take responsibility for property related issues, they can be nominated as a head guardian to support us in the management of the building and ensuring the property is secured and well maintained.
 In exchange for the extra responsibility, head guardians are given discounts on standard rates.